mwihoti/MemoryGame/README.md

 - Timer: The game includes a timer that keeps track of the time it takes you to complete the game.
 - Score: The game keeps track of your score based on the number of moves you make.
+- Attempts: Keeps track number of trials you have made to match tiles
 - Restart: You can restart the game at any time by clicking on the restart button.
+- Quit Game: You can quit the game by clicking on 'quit game ' button.